Finding Nemo on DVD

 objectively going through the extra materials, rather than risk shattering our

-expensive big screen - so well just list the rest of them, culled from
+expensive big screen - so we’ll just list the rest of them, culled from

 the press material.